BravingTheBacklog/bravingthebacklog.github.io/_posts/2020-02-23-hollow-knight-review.md

 it?
 But somewhere in the middle of my playthrough, that skepticism went away *completely*.
 Hollow Knight was incredibly fun to play, and definitely lived up to the hype for me!
-The game is an outstanding achievement for developer Team Cherry, and I highly recommend it to anything looking for a new metroidvania to play, or anyone looking for a game with rewarding combat and exploration!
+The game is an outstanding achievement for developer Team Cherry, and I highly recommend it to anyone looking for a new metroidvania to play, or anyone looking for a game with rewarding combat and exploration!

 <figure class="half center">